National Capital Commission: Committees

 The following are the committees and committee members of the NCC as of May 2021.

 The 5-person Executive Committee is called upon when necessary to deal with specific business or issues.
 It can be delegated certain powers and functions by the board of directors.
 This Committee includes: Marc Seaman (chairperson), Mireille Apollon, Larry Beasley, Norm Odjick, and Tobi Nussbaum.

 The 8-person Audit Committee oversees the NCC's internal audit function, and reviews the special examinations and annual financial audits of the federal Office of the Auditor General.
 It also oversees the reporting of financial information, ensuring that the necessary processes and controls are in place for the NCC to achieve its objectives.
 This committee consists of 6 board members, plus the NCC chairperson and the CEO (as ex officio members).

 The Governance Committee reviews (and makes recommendations to the board on) matters relating to amendments to the by-laws; the selection criteria for, duties of and benefits for the chairperson, CEO and other board and committee members; the mandate, functioning, competency profile and performance appraisals of the board and its committees; the terms of reference and the selection process for the ombudsman; and general governance issues.
 A minimum of 5 board members, plus the NCC chairperson and the CEO (as ex officio members) sit on the Governance Committee.

 The Advisory Committee on Planning, Design and Realty advises on the long-range plans and policies for the use of public lands and properties in the Capital Region; design proposals affecting federal lands; and matters of real property.
 The committee consists of experts in real estate development; environmental, urban, and regional planning; urban design; architecture; and landscape architecture.
 The committee has 11 members, in addition to two board members who act as observers and two ex officio members (NCC chairperson and CEO).
-Aside from the NCC chairperson and CEO, this committee includes: Anne McIlroy (chairperson), Vincent Asselin, Scott Burns, Clément Demers, Cecelia Paine, Julian Smith, Pamela Sweet, Collinda Joseph (observer), Caroline Lajoie (observer), and Denis B. Vaillancourt (observer).
+Aside from the NCC chairperson and CEO, this committee includes: Maryse Gaudreault (Ex-Officio member), Vincent Asselin (Chairperson), Ken Greenberg, David L.A.
+Gordon, Bruce Haden, Anne-Marie Parent, Tobi Nussbaum (Ex-Officio member), Barry Padolsky, Beverly A. Sandalack, Collinda Joseph (observer), Caroline Lajoie (observer), and Andy Kikites (observer).